ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 > The atomistic philosophy does not possess the Notion of ideality; it does not grasp the one as an ideal being, that is, as containing within itself the two moments of being-forself and being-for-it, but only as a simple, dry, real being-for-self.

-Here "atoms" really refers to the decomposition of the continuum into points (atoms of space) because in &#167;337 it says:
+Here "atoms" really refers to the decomposition of the continuum into points (atoms of space, as in [[monad in nonstandard analysis]]) because in &#167;337 it says:

 > The one in this form of determinate being is the stage of the category which made its appearance with the ancients as the atomistic principle, according to which the essence of things is the atom and the void.